 Group of scientists using a Hot Disk for Thermal Measuring.

-Making energy-intensive manufacturing processes more efficient and less dependent on carbon.
+Making energy-intensive manufacturing processes more efficient.

 Exterior view of a factory.